Short Story: The Tree

 “Well, we’re not gonna make it, are we?
 Sorry.
 I fought hard.
 I know you did, too.
 I’m ready to go now.
 My ticket to glory’s been punched.
 How ‘bout you?”

 Michelle ran away from home at seventeen when Matt was just seven.
-He learned as he grew older how she got into heavy drinking, partying, and addicted to heroin.
+He learned as he grew older how she got into heavy drinking, partying, and addiction to heroin.
 It broke his parents’ hearts.
 But she saw Rob’s obituary in the Edmonton Journal and attended his funeral.
 Her life was changed by that day.
 Matt saw it happen.

 “I’d still be hooked on one drug or another, or more likely, I’d be dead and in hell,” Michelle says from across the dinner table as Matt and her family listen.
 “But Daddy found Jesus, and Jesus took Daddy home.
 And when that happened, I came home, was saved, and was set free.”

-Matt looks away from her to stare at his glass of water, to think.
+Matt looks away from her to stare at his glass of water, trying to think.
 Michelle’s life was saved by death—first Christ’s, and then Rob’s—is that what she’s telling him?

 “Kinda like your tree,” Michelle adds, looking out the window into the night toward the orchard where four trees stand when logic dictates only three should.